kevinpchang/OWP-Portal-Redesign/README.md

 # Office of Water Program's Learning Portal Redesign Project

-## A fully functional OWP Learning Portal project written in Vue.js that creates a modern, user-friendly student center integrated directly into the official OWP website at California State University of Sacramento!
+## A project written in Vue.js that implements a modern and user-friendly portal into the official OWP website at California State University of Sacramento!

 This colloborative senior project is a industry-grade redesign that provides the OWP website with: